 Writing Ritual #6: Take it outside–road trip or day hike.

-Once settled into my room there, I grab some favorite snacks and venture out into the wild spaces nearby.
+Once settled into my room there, I grab some snacks and venture out into the wild spaces.
 Hours at a time are spent there with the fresh air, usually a body of water, a fire pit, and a pointy stick with some sort of deliciousness speared onto it.
 I write fast and furious as inspiration spins my heart and soul faster than a whirligig on a windy day.

 The same is true of a writer’s day hike; it just doesn’t last as long.
 But the sense of adventure is still there.
 In the writing studio my mind is preyed upon by creative thoughts and ideas.
-They flip on the writer’s switch within me and pursue me as I write after them.
+They flip on writer’s switch and pursue me as I write after them.

 When I am out on a road trip or day hike, the ideas do not pursue me, but I them.
 I become the hunter, not the hunted.
 And the experience is often exhilarating and joyful.
 It’s time to let your inner writer come out and roar!

 Writing Ritual #7: Re-evaluate your writing targets–are you on track?